PickledDog/rc-rom/README.md

 # rc-rom
  ROM card for RC2014
 ![Assembled PD104](/img/assembled.jpg)
+(version 1.0 shown, current version 1.1 has a second LED for paging status)

 ## Overview
 This RC2014-compatible board provides ROM from an EPROM or EEPROM, with 8k/16k/32k granularity.
 The ROM can be paged out and replaced by RAM, when combined with a compatible RAM card.
 A user-controllable LED is also provided.